'Better Call Saul' star Bob Odenkirk hospitalized after 'heart-related incident' | Entertainment

 'Better Call Saul' star Bob Odenkirk hospitalized after 'heart-related incident'

+U.S. screen actor Bob Odenkirk remained hospitalized in New Mexico on Wednesday with an unspecified heart ailment after falling ill on the set of his television show "Better Call Saul," according to publicists and his former "Breaking Bad" co-star, Bryan Cranston.

-U.S. screen actor Bob Odenkirk remained hospitalized in New Mexico on Wednesday with an unspecified heart ailment after falling ill during production of his television show "Better Call Saul," according to publicists and his former "Breaking Bad" co-star, Bryan Cranston.
-Odenkirk, 58, collapsed on the New Mexico set of the darkly humorous AMC crime drama, which was shooting its sixth and final 13-episode season, and was taken to a nearby hospital, two sources close to the actor confirmed to Reuters on Tuesday night, on condition of anonymity.
+U.S. screen actor Bob Odenkirk remained hospitalized in New Mexico on Wednesday with an unspecified heart ailment after falling ill on the set of his television show "Better Call Saul," according to publicists and his former "Breaking Bad" co-star, Bryan Cranston.
+Odenkirk, 58, collapsed during production of his darkly humorous AMC crime drama, which was shooting its sixth and final 13-episode season, and was taken to a nearby hospital, two sources close to the actor confirmed to Reuters on Tuesday night, on condition of anonymity.

 Representatives for the actor issued a brief statement on Wednesday saying the performer was listed in stable condition "after experiencing a heart-related incident."
 "He and his family would like to express gratitude for the incredible doctors and nurses looking after him, as well as his cast, crew and producers who have stayed by his side," the statement said.